timjogorman/RicherEventDescription/guidelines.md

 EVENT mentions are a flashbulb in a dark room.
-We can infer that what we see during the flash was there before and persists after, but that's not a level of surety at which we can annotate, unless the document is more explicit (``We diagnosed her with carcinoma in Fall 2007, but it was there for many years prior.'').
+We can infer that what we see during the flash was there before and persists after, but that's not a level of surety at which we can annotate, unless the document is more explicit ("We diagnosed her with carcinoma in Fall 2007, but it was there for many years prior.").

 Compare this to the below: